 Re-Measurement of Farm Tōtara Project

-Project Status: Current
+Project Status: Completed

-It is a two-year project with a target completion date of 30 June 2022.
+It was a two-year project completed 30 June 2022.

-This information is needed to complement and support other initiatives endeavouring to start a new regional industry based on the sustainable management of tōtara forests on private and Maori land.
+The results of this project complement and support other initiatives endeavouring to start a new regional industry based on the sustainable management of tōtara forests on private and Maori land.

 Contacts for this project

 - Project Manager, Paul Quinlan